Ashuradeh

-Ashūradeh (آشوراده), or Ashur Ada, besides Esmaeilsay and Akaz islands, is one of the islands off the Iranian coast on the Caspian Sea (Gorgan Bay).
+Ashūradeh (آشوراده), or Ashur Ada, besides Esmail Sai and Akaz islands, is one of the islands off the Iranian coast in the Caspian Sea (Gulf of Gorgan).
 Ashuradeh's surface area is 800 ha.

-It is located on the eastern end of the Miankaleh peninsula in the county of Behshahr of Māzandarān Province of Iran, 3 km from Bandar Torkaman and 23 km from Gorgan.
+It is located in Torkaman County, Golestan province, at the eastern end of the Miankaleh peninsula, 3 km from Bandar Torkaman and 23 km from Gorgan.

 The island can be reached via Bandar Torkaman.
 Over 40% of Iran's caviar is produced near Ashūradeh Island.